But my mom did not end up moving the following day from Assisted Living to Memory Care.

 The carpeting replacement would take about a week, so my mother had a week's reprieve.
 Or at least that was the way I saw it.
 My mom didn't yet know she was moving.

-But I was glad, because the postponement of my mom's move would mean she would still be in her nice room in her lovely Assisted Living neighborhood for the following week, Thanksgiving week,
+But I was glad, because the postponement of my mom's move would mean she would still be in her nice room in her lovely Assisted Living neighborhood for the following week, Thanksgiving week, during which time my sister Romaine would be visiting from Portland,

 for the next few days we did our best to regale my mom with love and attention.